You’re stuck, overwhelmed, and worried about your blog.

 So, as a blogger, find a way to share your story – with your About Me page, blog voice, or emails – as a way to help serve your audience better.

 4. Pay Attention to Your Audience

-When writing your blog post, pay attention to your audience.
+When using your blog post template, pay attention to your audience.

 When you do this one thing, you suddenly turn a blog-centric post to a reader-centric post.